Little Swinburne Reservoir: History

 Riddell's proposal was for a reservoir of 1043 e6impgal, more than that of the upper and lower reservoirs combined.
 He was supported by Richard Cail, a local civil engineering contractor and builder, although the idea was actually that of a mining engineer called Thomas John Bewick.
 They argued that the lower reservoir was too low for all of its capacity to be useful, as it was below the elevation where gravity could be used to feed the water into the rest of the company's system.
-The Select Committee decided that plans for the lower reservoir should be removed from the bill, and it then became an Act of Parliament in July 1876.
+The select committee decided that plans for the lower reservoir should be removed from the bill, and it then became the Newcastle and Gateshead Waterworks Act 1876 (39 & 40 Vict. c. cxcii) in July 1876.
 Work did not start immediately, but in October, Bateman was asked to proceed with the detailed design of the aqueduct between Swinburne and Hallington, and in December Little Swinburne reservoir was added to his remit.
-Exploratory borings were made in January 1877, but by then the directors had decided to abandon their plans for Upper Swinburne reservoir, and instead proceed with that proposed by Bewick and Riddell, for which they obtained an Act of Parliament on 12 July 1877.
+Exploratory borings were made in January 1877, but by then the directors had decided to abandon their plans for Upper Swinburne reservoir, and instead proceed with that proposed by Bewick and Riddell, for which they obtained the Newcastle and Gateshead Waterworks Act 1877 (40 & 41 Vict. c. lxxxvii) on 12 July 1877.
 It became known as Colt Crag reservoir.

 The company offered Riddell £8,000 for the land needed for the Little Swinburne reservoir and aqueduct, while Riddell argued it was worth £22,600.
 The decision went to arbitration, and the court decided that the company's offer was reasonable.
 When work began, the company refused to employ two policemen, as requested by Riddell, but did agree to his request that £50 per year should be paid to the Navvy Mission for scripture readers.
 The contract for construction was awarded to Rigby of Worksop, and the aqueduct between Swinburne and Hallington was commissioned in late 1879.
 By March 1880, the depth of water in the reservoir had reached 40 ft.

 No major work was needed to the reservoir until 1946, when the tunnel between Little Swinburne and Hallington collapsed, while in 1948 the overflow was improved, following similar work at Hallington in the previous year.
 Responsibility for the reservoirs passed to the Northumbrian Water Authority in April 1974, as a result of the passing of the Water Act 1973.
 It then passed to Northumbrian Water when the water industry was privatised in 1989.